We’ve all come across those “high vibe” sparkly-toothed people before.

 When we are in pain, we want to be seen, acknowledged, and validated.
 We don’t want to be dished out superficial advice.

-One of the biggest traps on the spiritual journey is the Good Vibes Only fallacy.
-And if you keep coming across it on your path, whether within others or yourself, here’s how to handle it.
+One of the biggest traps on the spiritual journey is toxic positivity or the “good vibes only” fallacy.
+And if you keep coming across it on your path, whether within others or yourself, here’s how to handle it:

 Table of contents

 What is Toxic Positivity?